Best smartwatches for battery life 2025

-I've tested dozens of watches across brands and prefer watches that last long between charges.
+I've tested dozens of watches across brands and not surprisingly, I prefer watches that last longer between charges.
+It's just simpler not to have to think about charging every day.
 That said, some people need Wear OS or WatchOS smarts, so this guide will recommend smartwatches that strike the battery-smarts balance.
-You might find the perfect gift among the options in our holiday gift guide.

 We'll also find you those smartwatches that will let you take an entire vacation or mountain hike without needing to pack a charging cable, focusing on daily and GPS battery life.
 Which smartwatches offer the best battery life?
 Here’s a round-up.